dropbox/stone/README.rst

            normal=1000
            shared=500

-A struct must (TODO: change to optional) define a documentation string by declaring "doc::".
+A struct can optionally define a documentation string by declaring "doc::".
-The double colon indicates that text that is free of keywords and other Babel semantics follows.
+The double colon enters documentation mode and indicates that the following text is free form.
 Documentation mode is terminated only by a line that is on the same indent as the original "doc::" string.

 After the documentation is a list of fields.
 Fields are formatted with the field name first followed by the field type.
 To provide documentation for a field, use "::", otherwise